geoffpatton/dsci-521-project/README.md

 - Rohit Bhattacharya - rb689@drexel.edu

 ### Project Summary
-Our appication will generate real-time and historical financial market data.
+Our appication run a stock analysis with historical financial market data.
 Our data store is available to view in Google Drive: [Access Link](https://drive.google.com/drive/folders/1hgWRHwlC9thoPKd7-dRqEHTPGYv3LtUk?usp=sharing).
-It contains data from all S&P 500 companies.
+It contains data from 75 companies.
 We use [Finnhub](https://finnhub.io/docs/api) as the source of our data.
 Below is a list of the data we generate for analysis:
   - __Candlestick Data:__ Daily candlestick data (OHLCV) for stocks.
    - `candlestick_data.csv`
  - __Company Surprise Earnings:__ Historical quarterly earnings containing expected and actual earnings